aromatt/side-cli/README.md

 # xcopr
 <img src="./images/xcopr_small.svg" width="25%">

-xcopr is a stream-processing tool that fills a gap in the standard command-line
-toolset: it can split and rejoin pipelines using persistent **coprocesses**.
+xcopr adds ergonomic coprocessing to the command-line stream-processing tool set.

+In other words:
+* xargs, but for streams
+* sed, but driven by coprocesses instead of a bespoke command language
+* pipelines with dynamic splitting and rejoining

+## What is a coprocess?
 A **coprocess** runs in parallel with a main process and communicates bidirectionally with it.

-Coprocesses are often overlooked in command-line stream-processing, understandably so: it's not easy to use them that way.
+Coprocesses are often overlooked in CLI-based stream processing, understandably so: it's not easy to use them that way.
 [Bash](https://www.gnu.org/software/bash/manual/html_node/Coprocesses.html),
 [ksh](https://www.ibm.com/docs/en/aix/7.1?topic=shell-coprocess-facility), and
 [gawk](https://www.gnu.org/software/gawk/manual/html_node/Two_002dway-I_002fO.html)
 have coprocessing features, but they are too verbose to serve as pipeline building blocks in practice.

-Just as xargs(1) streamlines the task of feeding arguments to subprocesses, xcopr enables structured coprocessing within pipelines, allowing side computations to run in parallel while preserving the main data stream.

 xcopr shines in these situations:
-- Your data contains a mixture of encodings (e.g., base64 in TSV)
+- your data contains a mixture of encodings (e.g., base64 in TSV)
-- You want to use a line-mangling filter (like cut or jq) but need to preserve the original lines for later use
+- you want to use a line-mangling filter (like cut or jq) but need to preserve the original lines for later use
-- You're using xargs or awk to run subprocesses, but don’t want to fork a new process per line
+- you're using xargs or awk to run subprocesses, but don’t want to fork a new process per line
+- you want to split a pipeline into parallel parts, then merge the results

 ## `xcopr filter`
 When filtering data with a pipeline, you often need to trim lines so that they can be